 In this article, I will teach you what is transactional analysis and how to use it to control your thoughts, emotions and actions in order to build more positive and healthy relationships.

 Transactional analysis suggests that one of the overriding factors of your reactions to conflict situations is not the other’s person behaviour but your own state of mind.

 The problem is that you are spending your time trying to figure other people out, when you should draw the attention towards yourself.

 According to Eric Berne, each individual has three ego states: the adult, the parent and the child.

 The parent is your ingrained voice of authority, absorbed conditioning, learning and attitudes that you accumulated when you were young.
 This ego was conditioned by your parents, teachers, close relatives, neighbors or older people.

 Your parent ego is formed of beliefs and attitudes that start with: ‘how to, under no circumstances, always, don’t lie, cheat, steal, never forget, must, have to etc.’ Your parent ego is formed by external events and influences upon you as you grow.
 Your parent ego is what you are taught.
 Your parent ego feels, thinks and behaves based on how your parents or other authority figures acted.

 The child ego is formed of your internal emotions, feelings and reactions you had towards the external events you experienced as a child: hearing, seeing, feeling and emotional data.
 The child is in control when anger, despair or frustration dominates reason.
 Your child ego is what you had felt.
-Your child ego thinks, feel and behaves just like you did in your childhood, in response to external events.
+Your child ego thinks, feels and behaves just like you did in your childhood, in response to external events.

 Your adult ego is formed through your ability to think and determine actions for yourself based on received data.
 The adult is the rational part that should predominate all human interactions.
 In order to change your parent and child self, you need to use your adult self.
 Your adult ego is what you have thought.